Knitting machine: Types

 A few simple devices permit knitting without needles for toy or hobby purposes.
 The simplest of these is spool knitting, followed by knitting boards or knitting looms, which consist of two rows of pins mounted in two parallel rows approximately 0.5 in apart.
 Yarn is wound around the pins; various patterns of winding produce different textured knitting.
 A needle or special tool is then used to transfer the loops of yarn from around the pins, either off the pins or to other pins, to produce the knitting.
 Knitting boards can produce complex designs.
 Other semi-mechanical knitting devices are available.

-To produce larger and more complex knitted items, such as garments, domestic and industrial machines, with either flat or circular beds, producing rectangular or tubular fabrics, respectively, are needed.
+To produce larger and more complex knitted items, like garments, domestic and industrial machines, with either flat or circular beds, producing rectangular or tubular fabrics, respectively, are needed.
 Double bed machines have two flat beds facing each other, in order to produce purl and plain rib fabrics plus a variety of multi patterns.
 Ribbing attachments can be added to single bed machines to achieve a similar result.

-Late 20th century domestic/studio models typically use up to 200 latch-hook needles to hold the stitches in fine, standard, mid-gauge or bulky gauge needle.
+Late 20th century domestic/studio models typically have 120 to 200 latch-hook needles to hold the stitches in fine, standard, mid-gauge or bulky gauge needle.
 A carriage or cam box is passed across the bed of needles causing the needle movements required to produce each next stitch.
 By means of various selection methods, e.g. punch cards, particular needles can be caused to travel by alternate pathways through the cam box.
 Thus needles will knit or not, and the unknitted yarn portions will lie under (slip stitch) or over the needle or be held in the needle hook (tuck stitch).
 Needles can be placed in holding position to allow short row shaping.
 In modern machines, patterns can be obtained via either mechanical control, using punchcards, or electronic control, using computer software for patterning.